ucldc/ucldc-docs/docs/dams/delete.md

 1. From within your sample project folder in your campus folder, select your 'Golden Bear' object by clicking the checkbox to the left of the name.
 2. Click the 'Delete' button below the content listing.
 3. Your sample project folder should now contain only your Bear Collection project folder.

+Note that deleted items can be subsequently restored, or permanently deleted at this point:

+4. On the manage tab, select the Trash sub-tab.
+5. Check the box next to the name of the item from the results list.
+6. Click on the <b>Permanent delete</b> or <b>Restore button</b>.